 - Read stories in pairs where one person narrates and the other acts out the story.

-- Literacy practice booklets, crossword puzzles, language puzzles, reading board games, and word art should be the items placed in this zone for kids to use and share.
+- Literacy practice booklets, crossword puzzles, language puzzles, reading board games, and word art are available in this zone for students to use and share.

-Essentially, the kids should engage in activities where reading, writing, discussion, and reflection are used daily.
+Essentially, the students engage in activities where reading, writing, discussion, and reflection are used daily.

 MAKING IT HAPPEN

-While in this zone, kids should use their five senses to explore and create.
+While in this zone, students use their five senses to explore and create.

 - Visual processing: manipulate a Rubik’s Cube to solve through connecting the colored patterns.